Since late 2010, StumbleUpon has been one of the top sources of social media traffic in the US, even surpassing Faceboook as a referrer.

-This will be helpful when it comes time to sharing your own content…you want to be able to submit content that will resonate with the audience.
+This will be helpful when it comes to sharing your own content…you want to be able to submit content that will resonate with the audience.

-Step #4: Create web pages clear
+Step #4: Create clear web pages

-When it comes to optimizing your site for the StumbleUpon community there is one really important rule you must remember: the content on your page must be crystal clear to anyone who sees your page.
+When it comes to optimizing your site for the StumbleUpon community, there is one really important rule you must remember: the content on your page must be crystal clear to anyone who sees your page.

 Stumblers like to explore pages that are designed to make sense and appear to reward exploration.
 Give the Stumbler visuals and good writing, along with links to other content on your site to encourage deeper exploring.